Monika52n/memo_java_spring/README.md

 # Echoes of Memory - Backend

+**Note:** This backend is designed to work in tandem with the Echoes of Memory frontend, which is available in a separate repository [memo-react-app](https://github.com/Monika52n/memo_react).

+## Description

 This repository contains the backend service of the Echoes of Memory project, a web-based memory game.
-This backend, developed using Java and Spring Boot, provides essential services such as user authentication, game management, and statistics tracking for both single-player and multiplayer modes. **Note:** This backend is designed to work in tandem with the Echoes of Memory frontend, which is available in a separate repository [memo-react-app](https://github.com/Monika52n/memo_react).
+This backend, developed using Java and Spring Boot, provides essential services such as user authentication, game management, and statistics tracking for both single-player and multiplayer modes.

 ## Key features